ftrotter/cicadence/ReadMe.md

+Cicadene for Primeval Privacy Math
+=============================
 Prime Lookback Picker i.e. Cicada Number Picker
-=============================

 Often, we want to pick a time period for analysis of patient data that intentionally does not line up with common time periods for analysis.
 This way, even if the same underlying patient data is used for a report, it is difficult to conduct a subtraction attack where one report can be used in